 - Home Price: $771,500 median home price; $1,274 median monthly rent

-> - Crime Rate: Safer than 89% of North Carolina cities
+- Crime Rate: Safer than 92% of Charlotte neighborhoods

-> Myers Park is a historic neighborhood in Charlotte where streets are lined with hundred-year-old trees and a mix of Colonial Revival and Tudor homes.
+Myers Park is a historic neighborhood in Charlotte where streets are lined with hundred-year-old trees and a mix of Colonial Revival and Tudor homes.
 It’s an ideal neighborhood for families looking for a safe place to raise kids, and it’s home to one of the best schools in Charlotte, Myers Park High School.
 Also located in the Myers Park neighborhood is Queens University of Charlotte, offering job opportunities for those in the education field and degree pursuance for young adults who want to stay close to home.

 Join Myers Park Country Club to play a game of golf or take the kids to the pool.
 Enjoy the great outdoors at Wing Haven Gardens, a historic garden and bird sanctuary featuring walking trails and education opportunities for kids.
 Catch a contemporary play at the Actor’s Theatre of Charlotte.
 Visit Discovery Place Nature, where you and your little ones can participate in scavenger hunts, learn about animals, and go hiking on the trails.
 Enjoy rotating seasonal menu items like Cinnamon Toast Brulee and Green Eggs & Ham during brunch at Little Spoon Eatery.
 Head to Amelie’s French Bakery and Cafe for pastries and iced coffee.
 Build your own pita, salad, or grain bowl at YAFO Kitchen.
 Or sip on a house margarita while feasting on street food favorites like Carne Asada Fries and Elote Loco at Sabor Latin Street Grill.

 - Home Price: $419,633 median home price; $1,417 median monthly rent price